30 Most Magical Islands on the Planet

-Pro tip: Or if you'd rather stay firmly planted in one point of paradise, it would be wise to choose the Qualia resort for truly impressive views, private pools, and authentic cuisines.
+Pro tip: If you'd rather stay firmly planted in one point of paradise, it would be wise to choose the Qualia resort for truly impressive views, private pools, and authentic cuisines.

-Pro tip: For the most incredible view of the famous Pitons, book your stay at the Jade Mountain Resort, offering the poshest experience you can experience in all of St. Lucia—while hidden away from all of the tourists in your own private mountainside oasis.
+Pro tip: For the most incredible view of the famous Pitons, book your stay at the Jade Mountain Resort, a private mountainside oasis in St. Lucia.

-Despite its role in many pop culture-related items, Ibiza holds promising adventure for any traveler.
+Despite its role in pop culture, Ibiza holds promising adventure for any traveler.
 Travel to the nearby island of Es Vedra that, according to legend, was home to the sea nymphs and sirens who sought to entice Ulysses in Homer's "Odyssey."
-After your trek to this lonely island, surround yourself with the native people of Ibiza in Dalt Vila, an ancient seaside town teeming with restaurants and shops.
-And if you've visited the island to get a taste of what it's really known for—DJs spinning into the sunrise—Ibiza offers these kinds of late-night nights in spades.
-For the most authentic Ibiza night, head to Hï Ibiza, where trance DJ extraordinaire Armin van Buuren is currently spinning in residence.
+After your trek to this island, surround yourself with the native people of Ibiza in Dalt Vila, an ancient seaside town teeming with restaurants and shops.
+And if you've visited the island to get a taste of what it's really known for—DJs spinning into the sunrise—Ibiza offers these kinds of late-night raves in spades.

 For those seeking a luxurious getaway without the throngs of photo-hungry tourists, Maldives is here to deliver a truly unforgettable (and decidedly posh) experience.
-Catch up an up-close glimpse of the wildlife by going for a swim in the Hanifaru Bay—or even book a deep diving expedition to swim among the whales and hammerhead sharks (if you dare).
-Begin your luxury vacation with an underwater spa experience at Per Aquum Huvafen Fushi, where you'll be able to enjoy your couture facials while watching the marine life swim by in the turquoise waters.
+Get an up-close glimpse of the wildlife by snorkeling in Hanifaru Bay—or even book a deep diving expedition to swim among the whales and hammerhead sharks (if you dare).
+Begin your vacation with an underwater spa experience at Per Aquum Huvafen Fushi, where you'll be able to enjoy your couture facials while watching the marine life in the turquoise waters.

-Pro tip: Book your villa right over the water at Adaaran Prestige Vadoo with private plunge pools and upscale dining on-site.
+Pro tip: Book your over-water villa at Adaaran Prestige Vadoo with private plunge pools and upscale dining on-site.

 This group of East African islands provides an intimate experience with nature, as the beaches are never overcrowded and the magic of Seychelles never seems to fade far out of frame.
 Begin your vacation with a sun-soaked detour on Anse Intendance, one of the more popular beaches in the region, where the rugged mountains outline the clear blue of the ocean in an entirely unique and breathtaking way.
 If you'd rather stretch your legs far from the shoreline, pay a visit to the Seychelles National Botanical Gardens for a look at the blossoming wildlife on the island.

-Pro tip: For a truly relaxing stay, be sure to rest easy at Le Domaine De L'Orangeraie Resort & Spa for spectacular views (that’s their breathtaking pool, above) of the beach and a chic spa to escape to after the sun-soaked adventures.
+Pro tip: For a truly relaxing stay, you can rest easy at Le Domaine De L'Orangeraie Resort & Spa.

-The quintessential image of the coast of Green is: the shimmering Mediterranean sea surrounded the colorful and white-washed homes built precariously on a rugged hillside.
-As it turns out, that’s not on the coast at all, but on an island: Santorini.
-On this incredibly beautiful destination, a visit to Kamari Beach, with its black sand and rugged terrain, make for a picture-perfect beach experience.
+This Greek island is famous for its white-washed cliffside homes overlooking the shimmering Aegean sea.
+At this incredibly magical destination, a visit to Kamari Beach, with its black sand and rugged terrain, make for a picture-perfect beach experience.
 Dig into some historical fun with a visit to ancient Akrotiri, a once-thriving port town that dates all the way back to the 17th century B.C.